 With more than 20 years of experience, Peruvian composer Antonio Gervasoni (1973) is one of the leading composers of his generation.
 He studied piano with Elke Brunke and Teresa Quesada, and composition with Jose Sosaya at the National University of Music (formerly National Conservatory of Music).
-His concert music has been performed in Finland, Germany, Spain, Portugal, Chile, USA and Peru, and is part of the catalog of Cayambis Music Press.
+His concert music has been performed in Finland, Germany, Spain, Portugal, Chile, USA and Peru, and forms part of the catalog of Cayambis Music Press.
 His works for film include the soundtracks of eight Peruvian full feature films and a Portuguese short film.
-He was awarded First Prize at the Vanguard Premieres Choral Composition Contest 2004 — in the Emerging Composers Category, Special Mention and Distinguished Artist at the 2014 IBLA Grand Prize and Honorable Mention at the "3er Festival Brasil de Cinema Internacional."
+He was awarded First Prize at the Vanguard Premieres Choral Composition Contest 2004, Special Mention and Distinguished Artist at the 2014 IBLA Grand Prize, Honorable Mention at the "3er Festival Brasil de Cinema Internacional" and was amongst the winners of the 2018 Newly Published Music Competition organized by the National Flute Association.
 He is also a professor of composition and orchestration at Universidad Peruana de Ciencias Aplicadas - UPC.
 He lives and works in Lima, Peru.
 Read full bio.

 Opera in four acts with libretto by Richard John Lewis based on an adaptation of RUR, a 1920 science fiction play by Czech author Karel Capek.

 Work for oboe solo, commissioned by American oboist William Wielgus, inspired by four poems by José María Eguren.

 A set of four pieces for clarinet and viola, commissioned by the American duo "Violet" (Katrin Meidell and Elizabeth Crawford).